shoumo95/csx415-project/deploy/README.md

 Follow Steps 1 and 2 from above if you haven't already done so.

 #### Step 3
 First, make sure you are able to run Rscript and you have the correct version of R installed.
-Type `Rscript --version` on the R command line in your terminal and you should see a result similart to this:
+From a command line in your terminal (in RStudio click on the Terminal tab, or from the Tools menu either select Terminal/Move Focus to Terminal or Terminal/New Terminal) type `Rscript --version` and you should see a result similart to this:

 ``` r
 $ Rscript --version